aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/unique_array/unique_array.md

 }
 ```

+underscore.js has implemented `_.unique()` by considering whether the array is sorted by accepting a Boolean value `isSorted` as the second parameters, which is optional

 However, there is a problem which is still can not be solved.
 If there is two objects which have the same key-value pairs, the algorithm above still can not figure it out.